videv93/fyp-fr/README.md

 # Generate Vulnerable Transaction Sequences for Smart Contract using Large Language Models

 This project utilises a multi-agent workflow to identify vulnerabilities and generate transactions to exploit them.
-In future iterations we will run these exploits in a sandbox VM to demonstrate them.

 https://github.com/user-attachments/assets/8360a8b6-4ca0-49d3-be3c-94c195b3c5a3